LukeShortCloud/rootpages/src/mail_servers.rst

 Postfix
 -------

+Configuration options:

-Configuration options: \* myhostname = The hostname of the mail server.
+-  myhostname = The hostname of the mail server.

-\* Default: If a fully qualified domain name (FQDN) is configured on the Unix machine then Postfix will use that. \* mynetworks = Define the networks that are allowed to send e-mails. \* Default: 127.0.0.0/8 \* mydestination = Define allowed destinations for e-mails. \* Default:
+    -  Default: If a fully qualified domain name (FQDN) is configured on the Unix machine then Postfix will use that.

+-  mynetworks = Define the networks that are allowed to send e-mails.

+    -  Default: 127.0.0.0/8

+-  mydestination = Define allowed destinations for e-mails.

+    -  Default: ``$myhostname localhost.$mydomain localhost``

-:math:`myhostname localhost.`\ mydomain localhost \* relayhost = Define
-the server to forward mail to.
+-  relayhost = Define the server to forward mail to.
 [1]

 Null Client Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~